 L64 PNP 366 Art and the Mind-Brain

 In recent years, there has been a growing interest in the bearing of cognitive science on the perception and understanding of art.
 This interest has roots in tradition: historically, art, aesthetics, and vision science have often been linked.
-However, the growth of knowledge in cognitive science has opened up new opportunities for understanding art and addressing philosophical questions.
+But the growth of knowledge in cognitive science has opened up new opportunities for understanding art and addressing philosophical questions.
 The converse is also true.
 The production, perception, and understanding of art are human capacities that can shed light on the workings of the mind and brain.
-This course considers questions such as the following: What is art?
+This course considers questions such as: What is art?
 How do pictures represent?
 Does art express emotion?
 Why does art have a history?
-Prerequisites: one course in philosophy at the 100 or 200 level or permission of the instructor.
-Priority given to majors in philosophy and PNP.
+Prerequisites: one course in Philosophy at the 100 or 200-level, or permission of the instructor.
+Priority given to majors in Philosophy & PNP.

 Same as L30 Phil 366